adrida/tarmac/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU Affero General Public License v3.0 - see the LICENSE file for details.
+This license ensures that the community can use and contribute to the project while protecting against commercial exploitation.
+Any modifications of this software, including when offered as a service over a network, must be made available under the same license.